netanelf/greenhouse_controller/README.md

 ### Edge System Constraints
 - SD-card wear and limited I/O throughput require careful database management.
-	- All measurements from db.sqlite above  a Configured retention threshold are moved to another db backup.sqlite3 to prevent excessive database growth
+	- Measurements exceeding a configured retention threshold are migrated from db.sqlite3 to backup.sqlite3 to limit database growth and reduce SD-card wear.
  	- backup.sqlite3 can be copied regularly to a strong computer
 - Power stability is critical when driving inductive loads.